 The Lord of the Rings: The Battle for Middle-earth II is a real-time strategy video game developed and published by Electronic Arts.
 It is based on the fantasy novel The Lord of the Rings by J. R. R. Tolkien and its live-action film trilogy adaptation.
-The game is the sequel to The Lord of the Rings: The Battle for Middle-earth, also published by Electronic The Lord of the Rings: The Battle for Middle-earth IIArts.
+The game is the sequel to The Lord of the Rings: The Battle for Middle-earth, also published by Electronic Arts.
 The Windows version of the game was released on March 2, 2006 and the Xbox 360 version was released on July 5, 2006.
 Along with the standard edition, a Collector's Edition of the game was released, containing bonus material and a documentary featuring the game's development.
 The story for BFME2 is divided into a Good Campaign and an Evil Campaign.
 The Good Campaign focuses on Glorfindel, an Elf, who is alerted to a planned attack on the Elven sanctuary of Rivendell.
 With help from the Dwarves and other Good forces, the Elves attempt to eliminate Sauron and his army to restore peace in Middle-earth.
 In the Evil Campaign, Sauron sends the Mouth of Sauron and the Nazgûl to muster wild Goblins.
 With his army, Sauron moves forward with his plan to destroy all remaining Good forces in the North.
 BFME2 received generally favorable reviews from video game critics.
 Its integration of the Lord of the Rings universe into a real-time strategy game was praised, while criticism targeted the game's unbalanced multiplayer mode.
 BFME2 received numerous awards, including the Editors' Choice Award from IGN.
 At the end of March 2006, BFME2 reached 4th in a list of the month's best-selling PC games.
 A Windows expansion pack for the game was released on November 28, 2006, called The Lord of the Rings: The Battle for Middle-earth II: The Rise of the Witch-king, which features a new faction known as Angmar, new units, and several gameplay improvements.

 CLICK HERE To Get Download Links